Hyeon Soo Lim: Humanitarian work

 Lim has done humanitarian work in a variety of countries, but he has visited North Korea over 100 times since 1997.
 These humanitarian missions have included support for a nursing home, a nursery, an orphanage, and much more.
 While his church blocked efforts to talk to people working with Lim for his safety, The Globe and Mail found evidence of extensive efforts to start businesses, import and export food, glasses, fuel, and other goods, feed thousands of people, and even buy the largest hotel in North Korea.
 The for-profit business interests, in the magnitude of tens of millions of dollars, were used to fund humanitarian efforts.
 Lim maintained high-level contacts in North Korea and Canada, including with the Prime Minister's office.
 He cooperated with people around the world including the US, New Zealand, China and other places.

 Working with government officials is unavoidable in a state where everything is under government control, but working with the North Korean government increases risk.
 Lim focused his efforts around Rajin, near the Rason Special Economic Zone which is an important North Korean effort to gain foreign investment.
-The Rason zone was led by Jang Song-thaek an uncle of North Korean Leader Kim Jong-un and a powerful political elite until Kim Jong-un had him executed in December 2013.
+The Rason zone was led by Jang Song-thaek, an uncle of North Korean leader Kim Jong-un, whom Kim had executed in December 2013.
 Agence France-Presse first reported a link with Jang's circle, and Lim's cooperation with North Korean officials who had ties to Jang could have been a problem according to experts on the DPRK.
 Any links between Lim and political elites were denied by spokespersons from Lim's church.